 Virtual Reality Technologies

 One of the primary programming languages that are used for building immersive virtual reality programs is Unity 3D.
 It was released in 2005 and its main purpose was the gaming industry.
-However, over time, once other industries realized the potential within the technology, it started to be implemented everywhere.
+However, over time, once other industries realized the potential of the technology, it started to be implemented everywhere.

 Augmented Reality (AR) and Travel & Tourism Industry